 I saw Dr. Pradeep Kumari clinic in Pune's advertisement in newspaper and that is how we referred him. she is not just friendly, but also is very motivating.
 I have consulted so many doctors but nobody till now was able to understand my concern properly, until i consulted Pradeep Kumari. the symptoms were severe and unmanageable, as I was suffering from chronic skin allergy, but Dr. Pradeep Kumari was able to handle it. the facilities available in the Skin & Surgery clinic are very nice.

 Dr Pradeep Kumari is very talented and seasoned doctor.
 My problem was such that it required a number of sessions, and I must say after all the sessions, I am feeling much better now.
 I feel so great after the completion of treatment.
 I feel strange that I am suffering from hair fall.
 My boss referred me Dr Pradeep Kumari.
-The best thing about him is that she prescribes limited no. of medicines.
+The best thing about her is that she prescribes limited no. of medicines.
 The atmosphere in the Skin & Surgery International; is always so positive and full of life.

 She is not just friendly, but also is very motivating.
 The waiting area in the Skinclinic is very comfortable for elderly patients.
 Overall pimples was very effective.
 Initially the prob of pimples were not that severe but then it became worse.
-Someone from the office, referred us Dr Pradeep Kumari. he has so much knowledge that for everything my family takes her reference.
+Someone from the office, referred us Dr Pradeep Kumari.
+She has so much knowledge that for everything my family takes her reference.
 Even in case of long queues, the staff was managing people in a very positive manner.

 dr Pradeep KumariMy whole family goes to her whenever needed.
 She is very caring and is the best doctor I've ever had.
 Due to my sudden hairfall, I took an Alopecia Areata Treatment from her.
 I must say it is the best decision I have taken as I have healed totally.